EluciDATALab/elucidatalab.sk_platform/_posts/2023-06-26-CONSCIOUS_PHMC_Award.md

 ---
-excerpt: Our award-winning paper, titled "Multi-view Contextual Performance Profiling in Rotating Machinery," introduces an innovative unsupervised approach for asset performance profiling.
-The proposed methodology addresses the challenge of accurately estimating an asset's performance by considering the varying contexts to which industrial assets are exposed during operation.
+layout: post
 title: Our team won the Best Industry Paper Award at the IEEE Conference on Prognostics and Health Management
 date: 2023-06-23
 image: src/assets/conscious_phmc_award1.jpg
-layout: post
+categories: Projects, Awards
+excerpt: Our award-winning paper, titled "Multi-view Contextual Performance Profiling in Rotating Machinery," introduces an innovative unsupervised approach for asset performance profiling.
+The proposed methodology addresses the challenge of accurately estimating an asset's performance by considering the varying contexts to which industrial assets are exposed during operation.
 ---